 “Praise and worship God in silence with each breath that you take, so when you speak, it obviously matches your actions of good works in love for all to see and hear.” ~ Jon Barnes

-Often times, people perceive loudness with quality, passion, and honesty, yet God can speak to us in a quiet still voice.
-I enjoy the quiet time of prayer, meditation, fasting, and listening to God and wise help that He sends my way.
+Oftentimes, people perceive loudness with quality, passion, and honesty, yet God can speak to us in a quiet still voice.
+I enjoy the quiet time of prayer, meditation, fasting, and listening to God and the wise help that He sends my way.
 Reading a chapter from the Bible each day helps me to focus and center my silence so that I may hear and understand how I will apply wisdom and knowledge to my love and activities of the day.

-Brain waves travel information and thoughts with silence and God know all of your thoughts before you think of them.
+Brain waves travel information and thoughts with silence and God knows all of your thoughts before you think of them.
 God gives you plenty of good thoughts to act upon so don’t let your loud, noisy thoughts override God’s new plans for your life.
-You must learn to listen to others before they will listen to you, just as God listens to your imperfect prayers, thoughts, ideas and evil ways.
+You must learn to listen to others before they will listen to you, just as God listens to your imperfect prayers, thoughts, ideas, and evil ways.
 Think about it.
 How does God put up with our mess in silence?
 We will reap what we sow.

-Do you let your silence, ring into the Heaven and throughout the earth, proclaiming that Jesus is actively working in your life that shares the love with everyone?
+Do you let your silence, ring into Heaven and throughout the earth, proclaiming that Jesus is actively working in your life that shares the love with everyone?

 Enjoy Today’s Reading